edeykholt/signify-browser-extension/README.md

 The goals for KERI Auth Brower Extension will evolve and will likely include interoperability with other KERI-related extensions and website JavaScript APIs.

 <hr/>

 ## Installation
-Step-by-step instructions for installing the extension:
+**TBD** Step-by-step instructions for installing the extension:
-- From a public repository (like Chrome Web Store or Firefox Add-ons).
+- From a public repository (like Chrome Web Store).
 - From the source code via `load unpacked` in developer mode.

 ## Usage
-Detailed instructions on how to use the extension, including:
+**TBD** add detailed instructions on how to use the extension, including:
 - Key features and how to access them.
 - Screenshots or GIFs to illustrate functionality.
 - Typical workflows and use cases.

 ## Configuration
-Information on customizing the extension, if applicable:
+**TBD** Information on customizing the extension, if applicable:
 - Configurable options.
 - Instructions for changing settings.

-## Development Setup
+## Development Setup and Build
-Instructions for setting up a development environment:
+**TBD** Instructions for setting up a development environment:
 - Prerequisites (Node.js, npm, browser development tools, etc.).
 - Cloning the repository and building the extension.
-- Running tests, if applicable.
+- Running tests.

 ## Contributing
 Guidelines for contributing to the project: